mavlink/mavlink-devguide/en/guide/serialization.md

 ### MAVLink 2 Field Reordering

+For messages with ids in the MAVLink 2 range (id >255), all fields are ordered in the same way as MAVLink 1 above.

+For messages with ids in the original MAVLink 1 message set (id < 256)
-MAVLink 2 messages order the MAVLink 1 ("base") fields in the same way as the MAVLink 1 protocol.
+- MAVLink 1 ("base") fields are ordered in the same way as the MAVLink 1 protocol.
-Extension fields in MAVLink 1 messages, and all fields in new MAVLink 2 messages (id>255), are ordered in the same way as the source XML.
+- [MAVLink 2 extension fields](../guide/mavlink_2.md#message_extensions) are ordered in the same way as the source XML.
+  This allows new new fields to be added without breaking binary compatibility.

 <!-- FYI: Field ordering is in pymavlink/generator/mavparse.py - see https://github.com/mavlink/mavlink-devguide/pull/27#issuecomment-349215965 for info -->